MarcusChang1016/job-processing-system/docs/architecture.md

 Responsibilities:

 - Apply success state changes to a job
-- Mark successful jobs as Success
+- Mark successful jobs as `Success`
 - Set UpdatedAtUtc and CompletedAtUtc
 - Clear previous failure messages after success
 - Delegate failure handling to JobRetryPolicy

-This handler exists so 'JobExecutionService' does not need to know the details of how job state changes after success or failure.
+This handler exists so `JobExecutionService` does not need to know the details of how job state changes after success or failure.

 ### Job Retry Policy